Choosing a school? You’ve got options.

 The state requires homeschooling families to teach specific subjects (like reading, writing, math, and science) and also requires some level of assessment of students.
-Minnesota homeschoolers may still be eligible to participate in sports or activities at local public schools.
+In some cases, Minnesota homeschoolers may still be eligible to participate in sports or activities at local public schools.

 Minnesota offers some funding assistance through a tax deduction program to help with costs related to instruction, field trips, and parental time.
 To learn more about homeschooling, you may also be interested in checking out the Minnesota Homeschoolers’ Alliance, Home School Legal Defense Association – Minnesota, the Minnesota Department of Education’s Homeschooling page, and Minnesota Association of Christian Home Educators.

 Minnesota Microschools and Mix-and-Match Learning